 There are three major types of systemic amyloidosis:

-- Primary amyloidosis (AL), the most common form, occurs when bone marrow produces too much of certain fragments of antibody proteins, which build up in the bloodstream and can deposit in body tissues.
+- Primary amyloidosis (AL), the most common form in adults, occurs when bone marrow produces too much of certain abnormal fragments of antibody proteins, which build up in the bloodstream and can deposit in body tissues.

-- Familial (hereditary) amyloidosis is a genetic form passed down in families that often affects nerves and kidneys.
+- Familial (hereditary) amyloidosis is a genetic form passed down in families that often affects the heart, nerves, and kidneys.

-- Secondary amyloidosis (AA) develops along with a chronic infectious or inflammatory disease, such as tuberculosis or rheumatoid arthritis.
+- Secondary amyloidosis (AA) develops in children or adults along with a chronic infectious or inflammatory disease, such as tuberculosis or rheumatoid arthritis.

 Localized amyloidosis is associated with aging, as the body seems to naturally make amyloid as it ages.
+Different abnormal proteins or protein fragments may be involved.
 Two common conditions associated with localized amyloidosis are type 2 diabetes (where protein builds up in the pancreas) and Alzheimer's disease (where protein builds up in the brain).
-Beta2-microglobulin amyloidosis occurs in people with kidney failure who have been on dialysis for a long time (beta2 -microglobulin is a protein that can build up in the blood as a result of kidney failure).
+Beta2-microglobulin amyloidosis occurs in people with kidney failure who have been on dialysis for a long time (beta2 -microglobulin is a protein that can build up in the blood and joints as a result of kidney failure).

 Signs and Symptoms